A Review of Homeland Elegies by Ayad Akhtar. Little, Brown and Company, 2020.

 The son in Akhtar’s story is his father’s opposite.
 He grows up in the United States, culturally nurtured on the advice to follow your own dreams.
 He is determined to be a writer, does well in school, and immerses himself in creative ventures, which for a time require that he live on loans and handouts from his father.
 The plays he writes and the fiction he weaves reveal the puzzles and complexities of the immigrant experience.
 He reveals the insults of being judged by the color of his skin or his name, the insults born for being Muslim, and his confusion about the meaning of wealth and success in America.

-In the eyes of his father, the son is a wastrel who is failing to embrace the opportunities of the American Dream.
 With so many opportunities available to him, the father cannot understood why his son would squander his options for the luxury of telling tales about the people in his life.
 Even after the son becomes successful, his father remains disappointed with what he considers a lack of ambition.
 Why would his son want to be a writer?

 Akhtar masterfully portrays the way children born in the United States to immigrant parents, live in two cultures and form a double-consciousness.
 What other children assume, these children must assert.
 A name, a religion, a skin-tone, and sometimes the bald prejudice of others are relentless reminders of another identity.
 For Akhtar the moment of assertion comes when he is already a successful writer and making a public presentation.
 A member of the audience takes exception to comments he has made about the role of the arts in addressing social problems.
 His interlocuter suggests that if Akhtar doesn’t like the way things are in America, he should go somewhere else.